Trauma-Informed Practice in the Legal and Justice Sector

 - Analyse the stress response to better understand your clients’ challenges in regulating their emotions and arousal

-- Apply the principles of trauma-informed individual and organisational legal practice to minimise re-traumatisation, promote safety and enhance outcomes for clients and staff
+- Apply the principles of trauma-informed individual and organisational legal practice to minimise re-traumatisation, promote safety and healing, and enhance outcomes for clients and staff